globulario/Globular/README.md

 // The global service object.
 var globular = new Globular()
 ```
 Note that globularConfig is a global variable and it contain the default service connection.
-The IP address the external IP address of your server, so here I change it to the local address (*127.0.0.1*) because it's a test...
+The IP address is the external IP address of your server, so here I change it to the local address (*127.0.0.1*) because it's a test...

 your service is now ready to use!